Hunter Henry: Personal life

-Henry's parents are Mark Henry and Jenny Henry, and they live in Little Rock.
-His father was an offensive lineman for the Arkansas Razorbacks from 1987–1991.
-He lettered four years for the Razorbacks.
 Henry has three siblings; Hayden, Hudson and Hope.
-Hayden was a linebacker at Arkansas from 2017-2022.
-Hudson was a tight end for the Razorbacks from 2019-2022.
+Hayden was a linebacker at Arkansas from 2017–2022.
+Hudson was a tight end for the Razorbacks from 2019–2022.

-Henry was married on June 30, 2018.
-Hunter and his wife have one son and one daughter.
+Henry married his college sweetheart Parker Schmidly on June 30, 2018.
+The couple have one son and one daughter.

 Henry is a Christian.
-He has said, “I would say my faith is the most important thing to me.
+He has said, "I would say my faith is the most important thing to me.
 My dad is a pastor in Little Rock.
 I’ve grown up in a Christian background my whole life.
-My faith is the most important thing to me; that’s the one message that I want to convey to everybody.”
+My faith is the most important thing to me; that’s the one message that I want to convey to everybody."

+Henry is a supporter of Compassion International and International Justice Mission.